-The Group's cybersecurity program has seven main aspects:
+The Group's cybersecurity program has seven main aspects: a detailed IT risk map;

-- a detailed IT risk map; - an IT security systems policy based on the applicable standards (National Institute of Standards and Technology) and industry best practice; - systematic integration of security within IT projects through a specific methodology; - an enhanced, mandatory employee company awareness program.
+- a detailed IT fisk filap, - an IT security systems policy based on the applicable standards (National Institute of Standards and Technology) and industry best practice; - systematic integration of security within IT projects through a specific methodology; - an enhanced, mandatory employee company awareness program.
 In 2021, more than 16,000 users received specific cybersecurity training; - a structured incident handling process involving a Computer Emergency Response Team (CERT) and a Security Operations Center (SOC); - a legal, regulatory and standards monitoring system; - a specific program dedicated to personal data security and processing for connected objects and the related cloud.